Missouri Hourly Paycheck Calculator

 2016Verify with MO DES

 Missouri follows FLSA plus state rules.
-Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold; job titles alone don’t confer exemption.
+Exempt status requires passing the duties tests and meeting the applicable salary-basis threshold; job titles alone do not confer exemption.
 Confirm Missouri minimum wage (state-set), tip credit/service-charge rules, and industry-specific standards when classifying roles and calculating overtime.

 Year Median Household Income (USD) Source/Notes